Financial-Times/origami-image-service/README.md

 The service can also be configured by sending HTTP headers, these would normally be set in your CDN config:

-  * `X-Service-Base-Path`: The base path for the service, this gets prepended to all paths in the HTML and ensures that redirects work when the CDN rewrites URLs.
+  * `FT-Origami-Service-Base-Path`: The base path for the service, this gets prepended to all paths in the HTML and ensures that redirects work when the CDN rewrites URLs.

 Testing